erling6232/imagedata/paper.md

 ## Compute mean of two datasets

-A simple example reading two time series from _dirA_ and _dirB_, and writing their mean to _dirMean_:
+A example reading two time series from _dirA_ and _dirB_, and writing their mean to _dirMean_.
+The input data format is automatically detected, and is not specified:

 ~~~
 from imagedata.series import Series